Elmurod-Zulfiqarov/library/README.md

 Practice for Frontend developer.
-The project is built using html, css, scss and bootstrap
+The project is built using html, css(scss) and bootstrap